weiland/es6-babel-systemjs-boilerplate/README.md

 # build your code
 gulp build

-# for active development there is a watch task which re-build on each change
+# for active development there is a watch task which re-builds the bundle on each change
 gulp watch
 ```